-Capcom surprised fans at the expo and online by pulling the curtain back on a ground up remake of Resident Evil 2.
+Capcom surprised fans at the expo and online by pulling the curtain back on a ground-up remake of Resident Evil 2.
 Most remakes are just ports of older games, but this is built from the ground up with new textures and animations along with an updated game engine, cutscenes and gameplay.
 The remake is due in January 2019.

-Things were a bit quieter with Nintendo I found this year, with a new Smash Bros. getting announced under the banner Ultimate which boasts a huge roster of characters Nintendo’s catalog.
-Fire Emblem: Three Houses was also revealed for the Switch, which was a big win for fans of the series.
+Things were a bit quieter with Nintendo I found this year, with a new Smash Bros. getting announced under the banner Ultimate which boasts a huge roster of characters Nintendo’s catalogue.
+Fire Emblem: Three Houses were also revealed for the Switch, which was a big win for fans of the series.
 Ubisoft revealed they’re making a game titled Starlink, which features Starfox himself as a character.
 It seems like Nintendo has all but abandoned the 3DS though, which is a bit of a bummer.
-The Switch’s portability and power makes it a natural successor to both the Wii U and the 3DS.
+The Switch’s portability and power make it a natural successor to both the Wii U and the 3DS.